kaltura-vpaas/minimal-virtual-room-nodejs/readme.md

 # Minimal Virtual Room

-*Meetabout* is a minimal web app to demonstrate in as few steps as possible the Kaltura/NewRow virtual meeting API .
+This is a minimal web app to demonstrate in as few steps as possible the Kaltura/NewRow virtual meeting API .
 This example leverages the easy-to-use [Virtual Meeting Room API](https://github.com/kaltura-vpaas/virtual-meeting-rooms) to host the meeting on the Kaltura platform.

 ## Getting Started